kashifrazzaqui/json-streamer/README.md

 json-streamer
 =============
 jsonstreamer provides a SAX-like push parser via the JSONStreamer class and a 'object' parser via the class which emits top level entities in any JSON object.
+Works with Python3 only.

+### Setup
+    pip3 install jsonstreamer

+### Example

 variables which contain the input we want to parse